Skip to content

 VCFX_variant_counter processes a VCF file by:

-1. Reading the VCF file from standard input
+1. Reading the VCF file from a file argument (fastest, uses mmap) or standard input

 2. Ignoring all header lines (those starting with #)